In this section

 This can be done at the CBSA office at the point of exit or at the inland CBSA office (for goods being exported in bond).

-Goods that are exported in bond are authorized to leave Canada under CBSA supervision to the port of exit where CBSA officers will process the temporary import document(s) to show proof of export.
+Goods that are exported in bond are authorized to leave Canada under CBSA supervision to the port of exit where CBSA border services officers will process the temporary import document(s) to show proof of export.
 The officers will also ensure a refund of any security deposit collected by the CBSA at the time of entry.

 Upon proof of export, any security deposit will be refunded by a Government of Canada cheque or by cancelling the tendered bond.